13. The Tree of Light

 • *bherəg- ~ *bʰrews- in PIE

-While there is no direct evidence of associating the Berkana rune with "breast", the symbolic meaning, visual reminiscence, and phonetic similarity convince me enough to believe this rune once directly meant it, because there are too many coincidences simultaneously to ignore.
+While there is no direct evidence of associating the Berkana rune with "breast", and true linguists will not be impressed by the comparison above, the symbolic meaning, visual reminiscence, and phonetic similarity convince me enough to believe this rune once directly meant it, because there are too many coincidences simultaneously to ignore.

 The Cow

-As we will discuss in the next chapter, Berkana is followed by Thurisaz and Perthro runes, and these runes are born and grown by Berkana.
+As discussed in the next chapter, Berkana is followed by Thurisaz and Perthro runes, which were born and grown by Berkana.
 Thurisaz means Thurs in Old Norse, so we have Thurs directly supported by Berkana.
 Entire Runic Alchemy is based on Norse cosmology, which describes how Ymir, the first Thurs, was born from melted and solidified Ice and then fed by the primordial cow Auðumbla.

 Berkana was never mentioned in the sources in such a context, but here it is - our pair of Berkana followed by Thurisaz is Auðumbla nurturing Ymir.